ligato/docs/docs/plugins/vpp-plugins.md

 !!!
 Note
     `TraceEnabled` is obsolete and used only in older versions.

-**References**
+**References:**

 - [GoVPPMux Conf File][govppmux-conf-file]

 ---

-## Interface Plugin
+## VPP Interface Plugin

 The interface plugin is used to set up `VPP Interfaces`, manage interface status, and handle both interface and DHCP lease notifications.
 The interface plugin supports a number of [interface types](#interface-types), all of which correspond to a subset of all interfaces that can be configured in the VPP data plane.

 All of the interface types, except DPDK, can be created or removed directly in VPP, if all necessary conditions are met.
-For example, an AF_PACKET interface requires a virtual ethernet interface (VEth) on a host in order to attach to it.
+For example, an AF_PACKET interface requires a virtual ethernet interface (VETH) on a host in order to attach to it.
 The PCI and physical DPDK interfaces can be only configured.
 They cannot be added or removed.

 VPP uses multiple commands and/or binary APIs to create and configure shared binaries.
 The VPP agent simplifies this processes by providing a single model with specific extensions depending on the interface type.
 The NB configuration demands are translated to a sequence of binary API calls using the GoVPP library.
 The binary API calls are used to program a VPP interface.

 **References:**

-- [Interface proto][interface-proto]
+- [VPP interface proto][vpp-interface-proto]
-- [Interface models][interface-models]
+- [VPP interface models][vpp-interface-model]
-- [Interface conf file][interface-conf-file]
+- [VPP interface conf file][vpp-interface-conf-file]

 The interface proto file is divided into two parts: